MedDali-Jaziri/JustConnect-Store-Online/README.md

  Quickly invent differentiating elements to become in the medium term (less than two years) the number one in Tunisia for online book sales.
 The website should therefore be easily upgradeable for be able to quickly implement important new features.
+<u>Search for books:</u>
+<p>The first step for the internet user is to find a desired work as quickly as possible
+throughout the catalog.
+The references of this work can be more or less precise, it is necessary provide him with several different research methods.
+The user will be able to enter a criterion (title, author, ISBN, etc.) or even several criteria at the same time.
+Search results will be available on a particular page, and should be able to be easily browsed and reclassified.
+However, if he does not have a firm idea, he must also be given the means to stroll as he would in the shelves of a real library: for that, he can directly access a classification thematic, new products, best sellers, etc.</p>